List of Hollyoaks characters introduced in 2014: Cameron Campbell

-He gets a job as co-chef in The Hutch and befriends Leela's half-brother Ste Hay (Kieron Richardson) much to the horror of Sam and Danny (Stephen Billington).
+He gets a job as co-chef in The Hutch and befriends Leela's half-brother, Ste Hay (Kieron Richardson), much to the horror of Sam and Danny (Stephen Billington).
 Cameron later confronts Leela about Peri asking if she's his daughter.
 Leela denies it at first but later tells him the truth.
 Terrified of Peri finding out the truth, Sam and Danny arrange to take her and their other daughter Tegan Lomax (Jessica Ellis) to New Zealand.
 Peri becomes depressed at this and drinks a whole bottle of wine, and she is found by Cameron, who she moans to about not wanting to leave.
-Later angry that Cameron's the reason their leaving, Ste confronts him, but accidentally tells Cameron their leaving.
+Later angry that Cameron's the reason they're leaving, Ste confronts him, but accidentally tells Cameron they're leaving.
 Cameron then tells Leela what Peri told him about not wanting to leave, and they confront Sam and Danny, revealing to Peri that they are her parents, much to the shock of Tegan, Ste and Peri.
 When Peri later goes missing Cameron goes out in the van looking for her, and accidentally smashes into Sam and Danny's car, killing them.
 He then flees the scene.
 He is present at the Lomax house the next day when Leela, Tegan, Ste and Ziggy Roscoe (Fabrizio Santino) learn of their deaths and goes with Leela to identify their bodies.
 Later he supports Peri when she believes her brain tumor has returned; but it's just a false alarm.
 He then smashes Sam's wreath just before the funeral, and strikes a deal with Freddie Roscoe (Charlie Clapham) to plant evidence in Sam's things; including a false confession saying she killed Fraser Black (Jesse Birdsall).
 When Peri is furious that Leela and Tegan believe the note, she moves in with Cameron.
 Cameron and Ziggy later fall out over Leela, Cameron sets him up by having him drive out to the van that killed Sam and Danny, realizing what it is Ziggy tries to burn it but is arrested by police.